AshenKavinda/Bootstrap-5-responsive-Test/README.md

 # Bootstrap_5_responsive
 Responsive Frontend Web Design

 This project features a fully responsive frontend web design developed with Bootstrap 5.
-It includes:
+It includes: \n

-  Bootstrap 5 Basics:
+  Bootstrap 5 Basics: \n
       Leveraging the latest features and components of Bootstrap 5 for a modern, responsive layout.
   Custom CSS:
       Enhancements and customizations implemented through a separate CSS file for a unique and polished design.